InCoder: A Generative Model for Code Infilling and Synthesis: Ablation Experiments

-\paragraph{Model size.} With data held constant, increasing model size consistently improves performance (comparing the 6.7B and 1.3B CM models in rows 1 and 2, as well as the 1.3B and 2.3B LM models in rows 3 and 6).
+\paragraph{Model size.} With data fixed, increasing model size consistently improves performance (comparing the 6.7B and 1.3B CM models in rows 1 and 2, and the 1.3B and 2.3B LM models in rows 3 and 6).

 \paragraph{Effects of data.} We compare models trained on our entire dataset of multiple code languages and StackOverflow (multi lang + SO, described in \autoref{sec:data-code}) to data ablations that train only on Python code files and StackOverflow (Python + SO) and only Python code files (Python).
 We find that training on multiple languages gives a slight reduction in performance on these Python evaluations.
 However, comparing rows 4 and 5, we see that including StackOverflow data in training substantially improves performance on both HumanEval and MBPP.
 This suggests that future work on generative code models for language-guided synthesis tasks should consider using StackOverflow or other corpora that mix natural language and code as training data.